Inventory selection and node compatibility

 |Depending on node hardware configuration, H410S storage nodes might appear in the inventory list labeled as H300S, H500S, or H700S storage nodes.|

-NetApp HCI supports only certain storage node models in two-node or three-node storage clusters.
-For more information, see the Release Notes for your NetApp HCI version.
+NetApp HCI supports only certain storage node models in two-node storage clusters.
+For more information, see two-node storage clusters or the Release Notes for your NetApp HCI version.

 Compute node compatibility